 While the question whether anyone involved was texting at the time of this crash is still under investigation, this accident serves as an important reminder to avoid distracted driving.

-For more information or if you or a loved one has been injured in a California car accident, contact the experienced Oakland personal injury lawyers at Butler Viadro, LLP for an immediate consultation.
+For more information or if you or a loved one has been injured in a California car accident, contact the experienced Oakland personal injury lawyers at Viadro Law, LLP for an immediate consultation.